MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 By all accounts a decent GCode sender, [Carbide Motion](https://carbide3d.com/carbidemotion/) only works with the Nomad or Shapeoko CNC routers.
 For a homebuilt router, this is just not an option.

+## Others

+There are loads of Gcode senders I didn't have time to investigate: Easel, Candle, Candle2, Goko, Grbl-Panel, Gcode-sender, OpenCNCPilot, ChiliPeppr and more.
+I will add reviews as I have time to learn about them.

 ---

 # Full Motion Control Solutions